Coleganet/Coleganet-Pool-Install/README.md

 I think the script is bug-free but anyone is welcome to help in the development.
 If you are using a Stalone Ubuntu Server please use the branch in this repository with the tag Ubuntu.
 Perhaps this script also works but use Supervisor and not Systemctl for start and... any services.

+UFW and Fail2ban are not intended to be include in the script because the docker is protected or by your server holding the docker container or just wait the next updates :)

+# DEVELOPMENT:
+We need people to upgrade  Yiimp skeleton pool to the version II or perhaps rebuild with Lavarel.
+If you want to help push a new tag again this repository with your sources

+DOcker setup and new ideas are always welcome

 # FEATURES

 - Installation of your choice of cryptocurrency wallets/daemon for mining purpose